postodian/docs/articles.md

 # Articles

 An article object contains all relevant data required in order to display a article on your website.
-It also contains hydrated data of associated categories and of associated users.
+It also contains hydrated data of associated sections and of associated users.

 We included as much data as possible to help you create SEO-friendly meta tags for a page’s head and rich display of SERP.